-Awards of up to \$100,000 must support:
+Awards of up to \$100,000 support two required components:

 - Discussion programs: The convening of at least two sustained discussion series focused on humanities resources and themes that address the experiences of war and military service.
 Each series should convene approximately fifteen participants who will attend all sessions.
-Sessions may be in person, virtual, or in both formats, but they must provide enough time to build intellectual community among the participants. - Preparatory programs: The creation of an in-person or virtual preparatory program to recruit, train, select, and mentor individuals to serve as discussion leaders for the series.
+Sessions may be in person, virtual, or in a hybrid format, but they must provide enough time to build intellectual community among the participants. - Preparatory programs: The creation of an in-person or virtual preparatory program to recruit, train, select, and mentor individuals to serve as discussion leaders for the series.
+Projects may prepare a larger cohort of discussion leaders if they wish to have them serve as co-facilitators or as alternates, with a suggested minimum of one facilitator working with no more than fifteen participants.

 NEH does not prescribe a particular format or schedule for either the preparatory or discussion programs; you may tailor your design to the needs of your audience, project team (including discussion leaders), partners, and host sites.
 Dialogues projects may offer academic course credit for the preparatory and/or discussion programs or may integrate these programs into existing courses.
-For projects focused primarily on curricular development, see the Humanities Connections programs.
+For projects focused primarily on curricular development in higher education, consider the Humanities Initiatives, Spotlight, and Humanities Connections programs.